 - Cayenne Pepper: the spice you’ll no doubt have on your spice rack anyway.
 It’s well known for being a simple and easy way to add ‘heat’ to any dish that you cook.
 It doesn’t have too strong of a flavor so you can use it without overly distorting the flavor palette.

-- Bell pepper: one of the mildest types of pepper out there, and as such you will seldom see it be rendered into flake form and used as a spice.
+- Bell pepper: one of the mildest types of pepper out there, and as such you will seldom see it rendered into flake form and used as a spice.
 You will commonly see it chopped up and fried in large chunks as it has a delicious taste with nearly no perceptible heat.

 - Habanero: while probably as equally well-known as the jalapeno, the habanero is definitely on the hotter side of things, sitting between 150,000 to 350,000 on the Scoville heat scale.
 And as such you will only see it used and consumed by the staunchest of spicy food lovers.

-The process of making Chili Flakes is actually very easy!
+The process of making Chili Flakes is very easy!
 You can do it at home with just a dehydrator or even an oven.

 You can just wash, slice, and dry them.
 Once they are completely dehydrated and very brittle you can place them in a baggie and crush them with your hands and hey presto!
 Your very own homemade chili flakes.